tmlemon/clas12Nim/README.md

 # clas12Nim

-This repo contains a collection of clas12 detector nim papers
+This repo contains a collection of clas12 detector NIM papers LATEX sources.

 Pre-requisites to compile:
 --------------------------